sony/esstra/README.md

 $ git submodule update
 ```

-to clone the source code for the first time.
+to clone the source code in the directory for the first time.

 After that, run `make` in the top directory: